lukechn99/github-quickstart/Datastructures_and_Algorithms/design_techniques_and_insertion_sort.md

          j = j - 1
       array[j + 1] = cur_el
 ```
 This sorting algorithm uses *i* as the index of the first unsorted element while *j* is the last sorted element.
 The while loop moves down the sorted portion until it finds a number in the sorted portion that is bigger than or equal to *cur_el* and inserts *cur_el* there.

+### proof
+The three steps that must be proven are (1) initialization, (2) maintenance, and (3) termination.
+(1) invariant is true before outer loop executes, like proving a base case true
+(2) prove that the invariant holds from iteration to iteration
+(3) when it terminates, the invariant should tell us the loop did what it's supposed to

+Our invariant here should be something along the lines of "for index *i* starting from 0 and ending at the length of the array, the sub-array [0...i] is always sorted.